sjagoe/pikos/README.txt

 Pikos is a profiling and investigation tool suite for python applications.
 The name is inspired by Pikos Apikos the main character in a mid 80s Greek puppet TV series.
-Pikos was an journalist that was investigating a possible assassination attempt of the prime minister of Froutopia an country populated by fruits.
+Pikos was an investigative journalist that was assigned to find out about a missing person case in the remote and stanrge land of of Froutopia an country populated by fruits that can talk.

 Key aims of Pikos are: